FREE SHIPPING on orders over $75 International: over $250

 High Mountain Oolong

-Some of the more common Taiwanese high mountain tea varieties come from Alishan, Yushan, and Lishan mountains.
-There, the tea bushes get little sunlight but plenty of mist, clouds, and dampness.
-The prime ingredients for high-quality tea!
-The tea bushes must work hard to produce nutrients to thrive.
-They grow slowly but surely, producing large, thick, yet tender leaves typical of a quality Taiwanese oolong.
+Some of the more famous Taiwanese high mountain teas come from Alishan, Yushan, and Lishan mountains.
+There, the tea bushes receive sunlight filtered through plenty of mist and clouds – the prime ingredients for high-quality tea.
+The tea bushes must work hard to survive.
+As a result, they grow slowly, producing large, thick leaves rich in amino acids and polyphenols, characteristic of high-quality Taiwanese oolong.
 Read more

 The taste of High Mountain Taiwanese oolongs is delightfully sweet, buttery, and milky.
 Some of them also exhibit exuberant floral qualities.

-To make sure you’re getting the real deal, make sure that the rolled oolong tea leaves are large and whole.
-Low quality or fake teas will have small broken-up tea leaves.
-They will not look like big rolled balls as they should be in their dry state.
+Make sure that the rolled oolong tea leaves are large and whole.
+Low-quality, machine-harvested teas will have small, broken-up tea leaves.

 alishan tea

-Every year, Alishan attracts thousand of tourists wanting to walk across many of the "tea ways", sample exceptional oolong, view the beautiful sunrise, savor the fresh air, and escape Taiwan's heat.
+Every year, Alishan attracts thousands of tourists wanting to walk across many of the "tea ways", sample exceptional oolong, view the beautiful sunrise, savor the fresh air, and escape Taiwan's heat.

 Four Season Oolong

-Four Season Oolong, also known as Four Seasons of Spring, is quite an interesting Taiwanese oolong tea variety.
-It was cultivated for a year-round harvest (most Taiwanese teas are only harvested in Spring).
-Thus the name.
-While it is widespread in Taiwan and found in every tea shop, it didn’t quite catch on in the West.
+Four Season Oolong, also known as Four Seasons of Spring (Si Ji Chun – (四季春), is quite an interesting Taiwanese oolong tea variety.
+The name comes from its ability to produce high-quality leaves year-round, unlike many other cultivars that have more distinct seasonal differences.
+It’s especially popular for making fragrant oolongs with a floral, slightly fruity profile.
+It is widespread in Taiwan and found in every tea shop, but it didn’t quite catch on in the West.

-This tea is also classified as a high-mountain tea and is commonly grown in Alishan or Nantou County.
-The taste is light, sweet, and creamy, with a floral aroma reminiscent of gardenia.
-If you ever come across this tea, we recommend giving it a try.
+This tea is commonly grown in Alishan or Nantou County.
+Usually, the taste is light, sweet, and creamy, with a floral aroma reminiscent of gardenia.

 dong ding oolong